ESP 101. Entrepreneurship Foundations. (1)

 ESP 490.
 Special Topics in Entrepreneurship.
 (1-3; maximum 6)

 Issue oriented seminar for juniors or seniors focusing on a contemporary topic related to the rewards, requirements and challenges associated with entrepreneurship in different environments.

 Prerequisite: permission of instructor.

 ESP 670.
-Introduction to Entrepreneurship and Business Models in the Field of Aging.
+Introduction to Entrepreneurship and Business Models.
 (3)

 Introduction to Entrepreneurship will explore entrepreneurship, its importance to our society, and its role in bringing new ideas to the market both product-based ideas and service-based ideas.